 We aim to develop students to be solution focussed and well equipped to enable, stimulate and promote health and wellbeing within their communities and beyond.
 It is our goal to work in partnership with our students so that they are able to achieve their full potential and in doing so facilitate them to make a difference within the communities in which they serve.

 Students can experience real-world environments in our clinical skills laboratories, which include a Midwifery room with high tech simulated manikins, birthing hospital beds and a neonatal resuscitaire.
-The specialist rooms also include a simulated flat reflecting a home environment and consultation rooms with desks, examination couches and small equipment to carry out a patient assessment.
-Here students can develop their skills in a safe environment, practicing again and again until they feel confident to try them out, under supervision, in practice.

 98% of our students went on to employment or further education last year, according to the Destinations of Leavers from Higher Education (DLHE) survey.